curious-containers/curious-containers.github.io/_docs/2020-red-format.md

             basename: "__main__.py"
 ```

-Please note, that not every connector provides functionality for files and directories, but the HTTP connector can be used in both cases.
-For information about these connectors take a look at the [RED Connectors: Input Directories](/docs/red-connectors-input-directories) documentation.
+Please note, that not every connector provides functionality for input files and directories, but the HTTP and SSH connectors can be used in both cases.

 ## outputs

-Outputs of a data-processing application must be written to files.
-These files can then be uploaded to remote servers using various connectors.
-CC-Core includes a HTTP connector, but setting up an appropriate HTTP server, which can receive the file can be complicated.
-Since most Servers have SSH already configured, using the SSH SFTP connector is more convenient.
-For more information on how to install and use a different connector take a look at the Red Connectors for [Output Files](/docs/red-connectors-output-files) documentation.
+Outputs of an experiment can then be uploaded to remote servers using various connectors.

-Again, the output identifiers in the `outputs` section refer to the identifiers defnined under `cli.outputs`.
+Again, the output identifiers in the `outputs` section refer to the arbitrary identifiers defined under `cli.outputs`.

 ```yaml
 cli: